devjgm/papers/cpp_time_zone.md

 *Civil time* is the legally recognized representation of time for ordinary affairs (cf. http://www.merriam-webster.com/dictionary/civil).
-It is a human-scale representation of time that consists of the six fields &mdash; year, month, day, hour, minute, and second (sometimes shortened to "YMDHMS") &mdash;
-and it follows the rules of the [Proleptic Gregorian Calendar], with 24-hour days divided into 60-minute hours and 60-second minutes.
+It is a human-scale representation of time that consists of the six fields — year, month, day, hour, minute, and second (sometimes shortened to "YMDHMS") — and it follows the rules of the [Proleptic Gregorian Calendar], with 24-hour days divided into 60-minute hours and 60-second minutes.
 Like absolute times, civil times are also independent of all time zones and their related